The 13 Clocks: Plot summary

 The evil Duke of Coffin Castle lives with his good and beautiful niece, the princess Saralinda, in a castle so cold that all the clocks have frozen at ten minutes to five.
-Several suitors have tried to court the Princess, but the Duke's policy is to test their eligibility by assigning them impossible tasks.
-A few days before Saralinda's twenty-first birthday, Prince Zorn of Zorna arrives in the town disguised as a minstrel.
-He falls in with an enigmatic guide known as the Golux.
+Several suitors have tried to court the Princess, but the Duke's policy is to test their eligibility by assigning them impossible tasks and slaying them when they inevitably fail.
+A few days before Saralinda's twenty-first birthday, Prince Zorn of Zorna arrives in the town disguised as a minstrel named Xingu and learns of Saralinda.
+He falls in with an enigmatic guide known as the Golux, who "must always be on hand when people ware in peril" and has "saved a score of princes in [his] time.".
 Soon after, he is arrested for singing mocking songs about the Duke in public.
+Following advice from the Golux, Zorn convinces the Duke not to kill him immediately, and the Duke decides to allow him to court Saralinda.
+In the castle dungeon, the Golux reappears, and he gives Zorn more advice before mysteriously vanishing again just as a guard comes for Zorn.

-The Duke learns "Xingu"'s true identity, and decides to allow him to court Saralinda.
-The Duke assigns Zorn the task of finding a thousand jewels, and sets a deadline 99 hours hence, which is too little time for Zorn to obtain the jewels from the kingdom of Zorna.
-In addition, the Duke demands that Zorn must also find a way to restart the thirteen frozen clocks.
+Having learned "Xingu"'s true identity, the Duke assigns Zorn the task of finding a thousand jewels, and sets a deadline of 99 hours hence, which is too little time for Zorn to obtain the jewels from his father's kingdom of Zorna.
+In addition, the Duke demands that upon his return to the castle Zorn must also find a way to restart all thirteen frozen clocks.
+Zorn accepts the terms and leaves the castle; outside, he is joined by the Golux, who has a plan to acquire the jewels.

-Zorn and the Golux travel to the home of Hagga, a woman who had been given the magical ability to weep jewels rather than tears.
+With the magical guiding help of a rose given to them by Saralinda, Zorn and the Golux travel to the home of Hagga, a woman who, thanks to an act of kindness to a king in trouble, had been given the magical ability to weep jewels rather than tears.
 She tells them that she has wept so much, in order to provide jewels for others, that she can no longer weep from sadness; the only time she weeps is when she weeps from laughing.
-She adds that such jewels, produced by weeping with laughter, will turn back into tears a fortnight (fourteen days) later.
-Undeterred by this, the Golux and Zorn obtain a thousand of these short-lived jewels of laughter from her.
+She adds that such jewels, produced by weeping from laughter, will turn back into tears a fortnight (fourteen days) later.
+Undeterred by this, the Golux and Zorn try to make her laugh, but when she does weep from laughter she only weeps less-then-valuable gemstones.
+Then, for no apparent reason, Hagga begins laughing so hard she weeps precious jewels.
+The Golux and Zorn obtain a thousand of these short-lived jewels of laughter from her, and with forty hours left they depart, accidentally leaving behind the guiding rose.